arslanraza7/ar_core/README.md

 Many thanks to Arslan Raza for the [ar_core](https://github.com/arslanraza7/ar_core), he served as a great basis and starting point for this project.

+## Features

+* Display live camera preview in a widget.
+* Choose Asset, Network or 3d objects.
+* Drag, Resize, Rotate, Zoom in and out objects.
+* Add access to the image stream from Dart.

 ## Getting Started

 ### Installing